 Salary Information for Lepidopterists and Career Outlook

 Prior to applying to a Ph.D. program in lepidoptery, which is generally needed to enter a career in this field, students should have a background in subjects such as biology, zoology, ecology, taxonomy, botany and entomology.
 They should also be comfortable performing experiments on living and dead insects in order to better understand the nature of the species.
-The BLS reports that wildlife biologists can expect to see a 4% increase in employment opportunities between 2014-2024, and that aspiring lepidopterists face heavy competition in this very specific field.
+The BLS reports that wildlife biologists can expect to see a rise in employment opportunities through 2028, and that aspiring lepidopterists face heavy competition in this very specific field.